 iii.
 Americans love our soldiers, but don’t understand what Veterans did for this great country

-IV) Pride is Pride Not Your Knees or Flags
+IV) Pride is Pride Not Your Knees or

-i.
-There is one American flag
+i. is one American flag

 1. Flag code